 A campaign to make home owners aware of the consequences of owning a home in a high flood risk area has been launched this week and landlords are being encouraged to check their portfolios more closely over the next six months.

-The Know Your Flood Risk UK campaign is trying to get both home owners, estate agents and letting agents to take the risk of flooding more seriously and warns that some home owners may be unable to get property insurance on at risk homes after this summer.
+The Know Your Flood Risk UK campaign is trying to get both home owners, estate agents and letting agents to take the risk of flooding more seriously and warns that some home owners may be unable to get landlord insurance on at risk homes after this summer.

 After the disastrous floods of 2007/8 across many areas of the UK the Government managed to get a “Statement of Principle” from insurance companies to insure at risk properties until June 2013.
 It was thought this would give the country time to prepare better flood defences and allow individuals in threatened areas to make their own arrangements to alleviate the problem.
 The financial downturn has seen less cash thrown at the problem than was anticipated and when home owners in threatened areas come to renew their policies after June this year, they may be in for a nasty shock.